MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-flow.md

 2. If you do not already have a Microsoft Flow environment, sign in to the admin portal by entering [https://flow.microsoft.com]( https://flow.microsoft.com) in your browser.
 Select the icon for your account in the upper-right corner of the screen, and then select your PowerApps environment from the list.

 3. Verify that the PowerApps environment database was created correctly.
-Select **Solutions** in the navigation pane to display the **Solutions** page, and then verify that the Solutions list includes **Common Data Service Default Solution**.
+Select **Solutions** in the left pane to display the **Solutions** page, and then verify that the Solutions list includes **Common Data Service Default Solution**.

    ![Verify database](media/verify-database.png)